Louisiana Car Insurance Requirements, Laws, and Quotes

 Other Louisiana Insurance Options

-Louisiana only requires you to have liability insurance, but there are other insurances available to provide better and safer coverage options especially if you have a family.
+Louisiana only requires liability insurance, but other insurances are available to provide better and safer coverage options, especially if you have a family.
 Below is a breakdown of different insurance options:

 • Collision insurance which covers damages caused by crashes and fender benders